alexmojaki/executing/README.md

 `node` will always be the same instance for multiple calls with frames at the same point of execution.

+If you have a traceback object, pass it directly to `Source.executing()` rather than the `tb_frame` attribute to get the correct node.

 ### Getting the source code of the node

 For this you will need to separately install the [`asttokens`](https://github.com/gristlabs/asttokens) library, then obtain an `ASTTokens` object: